cloudcreativity/laravel-json-api/docs/upgrade.md

 As per previous versions, the `controller` option can also be a string controller name.
 Refer to the [Controllers documentation](./basics/controllers.md) for more details.

+### Controllers

+The `EloquentController` no longer has any constructor dependencies.
+Previously you were injecting a model and optionally a hydrator.
+These must be removed.
+Note that the Eloquent Controller has been deprecated as it now does not have any unique code - you can extend `JsonApiController` directly.

+If you were overloading any of the methods in either `EloquentController` or `JsonApiController`, you may find that some of the method signatures have been modified.
+Refer to the `JsonApiController` for the new signatures.

+Note that we have now implemented full support for relationships, and the updated `JsonApiController` will handle these automatically.
+If you had a custom implementation for relationship endpoints, you will need to refer to the documentation on relationships.

 ### Hydrators

 Hydrators have been merged into the Adapter classes.
 This simplifies things by making a single class that is responsible for reading and writing resources to/from your application's storage.

+> We suggest taking a look at the newly added [adapters documentation](./basics/adapters.md).

 If you have any non-Eloquent adapters, you will need to implement the new methods on the adapter interface.
 We suggest you check out the documentation on Adapters for guidance.